alexfernandez/inits/README.md

 ### inits.init(callback)

-Add an asynchronous callback to the initialization phase.
+Add an asynchronous callback to the init phase.
 The callback will receive a function parameter of the form `function(error)`; see below.